AndreasChristensen89/salary_struggle/README.md

 * ![All interviewers - mobile](/media/readme_pics/interviewers_mobile.JPG)

 ### Interviewer details
 Shares the design of the product details.
 Picture are to the left and have white backgrounds that blend into the body background.
-To the right are the interviewers name.
-Underneath are their level, and under that all of their stats.
+To the right are the interviewer's name.
+Underneath is their level, and under that all of their stats.
 Their stats are not written but instead represented by icons.
 Underneath is the interviewer's description.

 * ![Interviewer details - laptop](/media/readme_pics/interviewers_details_laptop.JPG)

 * ![Interviewer details - mobile](/media/readme_pics/interviewers_details_mobile.JPG)

 ### All Items
-Items shares the design of the interviewers page, except for the orange color.
+Items shares the design of the interviewer's page, except for the orange color.

 Maximum three items per row for laptop
 * ![All item laptop](/media/readme_pics/items_laptop.JPG)